ChainSafe/lodestar/docs/pages/contribution/depgraph.md

 [@lodestar/light-client](https://github.com/ChainSafe/lodestar/tree/unstable/packages/light-client) is our light client designed to interact with the Ethereum blockchain in a trust-minimized matter via the sync committee and the [light-client protocol](https://github.com/ethereum/consensus-specs/tree/v1.4.0/specs/altair/light-client).

+## `@lodestar/lodestar-logger`

+[@lodestar/lodestar-logger](https://github.com/ChainSafe/lodestar/tree/unstable/packages/logger) is a common NodeJS logger for Lodestar binaries, which is required for worker threads to instantiate new loggers with consistent settings.

 ## `@lodestar/params`

 [@lodestar/params](https://github.com/ChainSafe/lodestar/tree/unstable/packages/params) contains the parameters for configuring an Ethereum Consensus network.
 For example, the [mainnet params](https://github.com/ethereum/consensus-specs/blob/v1.4.0/specs/phase0/beacon-chain.md#configuration).